achyuth-anil/Mask_Detection/README.md

 # Mask_Detection
-A project to detect facial masks in realtime video by accessing the webcam
+A project to detect facial masks in realtime video by accessing the webcam of the user.